venelinpetrov/db-my-store/README.md

 - Customers can log in and place orders online.

 ### 2. Products
-- The store sells various products, each with a name, description, category, price, SKU, and quantity in stock.
+- The store sells various products, each with a name, description, brand, tags, category, price, SKU, and quantity in stock.
 - Products belong to categories (e.g., Electronics, Clothing, Books).
 - Products can have multiple images.
-- Discounts and promotions may apply to certain products.

 ### 3. Orders
 - Customers can place orders that contain one or more products.